FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/open-source-vs-commercial.md

 Commercial providers tend to have either more obscure or more restrictive licenses.
 You won't be able to take the code and do anything you want with it.
 If you are building a typical web application, this shouldn't be an issue, but if you are embedding or redistributing your code with the auth system, that may violate the license.
 Ask your vendor.

 Many of the issues of relicensing that come with open-source technologies don't apply to commercial authentication providers, because they usually provide a single license that goes with their product.
-They handle the licensing of any component parts in-house and usually have legal teams or at the very least an attorney that's reviewing all of the different aspects of software licensing.
+They handle the licensing of any component parts in-house and usually have legal teams or an attorney that's reviewing all of the different aspects of software licensing.

 This is another thing you don't have to worry about with a commercial provider, rather than being responsible for reviewing all these licenses if you went with an open-source solution.